 The channel has a solid reputation within the bodybuilding world due to the originality of its content.
 Rather than posting routines and gym sessions, Miller interviews famous bodybuilders and discusses their daily workouts and nutritional regime.

-At the time of writing, the channel roughly has 1.06 million subscribers.
+At the time of writing, Nick has roughly 1.2 million subscribers.

 25. BullyJuice – Darryl Williams Junior